Make an Appointment

 919-668-6688

-Duke gastrointestinal medical oncologists, surgical oncologists, and other cancer experts work together to offer advanced detection and follow-up care for people with cancer of the gastrointestinal tract.
+Duke gastrointestinal medical oncologists, radiation oncologists, surgical oncologists, and other cancer experts work together to offer early detection, advanced therapies, and patient-centric care for people with cancer of the gastrointestinal tract.
 This includes surgical, medical, and radiation treatments.
-These cancers are found in the esophagus, liver, stomach, pancreas, colon, rectum, and nearby organs.
+These cancers are in the esophagus, stomach, liver, pancreas, small intestine, colon, rectum, and nearby organs.

 Duke Cancer Centers